Strathclyde Business SchoolFinancial Regulation Innovation Lab (FRIL)

 Actionable Research

-FRIL is an initiative that is established on a demand-led principle, with FinTech Scotland leading the project as a strategic enabler of collaboration within the FinTech ecosystem across Scotland and the UK.
-In line with this principle, FRIL has launched a white paper series as an important channel for industry to inform the activities of FRIL on an open co-design basis.
-The white paper series will provide an exciting platform for cross-institutional collaboration between industry and academia on a prioritised set of themes identified by industry within the domain of financial regulation innovation.
-The priority themes are as follows:
+FRIL established its white paper series as an important channel for industry to inform the activities of FRIL on an open, co-design basis.
+The white paper series provides a platform for cross-institutional collaboration between industry and academia on a prioritised set of themes identified by industry within the domain of financial regulation innovation.
+The priority themes align explicitly with FRIL’s innovation calls programme as follows:

-• AI and Compliance - Utilising emerging technologies to simplify compliance process and monitoring.
+• AI and Compliance – Utilising emerging technologies to simplify compliance processes and monitoring.

 • ESG – Meeting new regulatory requirements, leveraging new data and new technologies.